callstack/haul/README.md

 yarn add --dev haul-cli
 ```

-If you're on the latest RN version, add the following in `android/app/build.gradle` somewhere before the `apply from: "../../node_modules/react-native/react.gradle"` statement:
+If you're on a React Native version >= 0.43, add the following in `android/app/build.gradle` somewhere before the `apply from: "../../node_modules/react-native/react.gradle"` statement:

 ```
 project.ext.react = [